Supply Chain Management in the Mining Industry

 What happens should the Mine hit a period of declining commodity prices?

 Can they blanch the hemorrhaging of outgoing cash, inflated inventory levels, excessive labor costs due to higher than needed productivity levels, excessive carrying costs of inventory in the warehouse, inefficiency in processes and systems?

 The answer is YES they can, BUT it takes time.
 Time is money, and both time and money at that point in time; during declining revenues; will be in short supply.

 The cost to correct the situation after the fact, under tremendous economic pressures, will be higher in terms of time, stress on employees and the ability to test, correct, and improve changes.
 In other words, it would be the worst of times, not the best of times to take corrective measures.

 Mitigation is always a much more economical process than attempting the same process, but during the response and recovery phases.

-SBA * Consulting, with our US military trained Supply Chain Management professionals, our ability to integrate Chief Financial Officers, Chief Operating Officers, Chief Information Officers as well as other C-Level and high level managerial consultants can empower your company to make change, educate your staff, and maintain the process of improvements we together will facilitate.
+SBA * Consulting, with our seasoned Supply Chain Management professionals, our ability to integrate Chief Financial Officers, Chief Operating Officers, Chief Information Officers as well as other C-Level and high level managerial consultants can empower your company to make change, educate your staff, and maintain the process of improvements we together will facilitate.